thamar-solorio/acl-pub/camera-ready-faq.md

      viewed in black and white (to help the color-blind and those reading print-outs).

--  How long can it be?
+*  How long can it be?

    For both long and short papers, we allow one extra page to help address reviewer comments.
 So long papers are permitted at most 9 pages of text plus additional pages containing Acknowledgements, References, and Appendix.
    Short papers get 5 pages of text.

--  What's the deal with including an Appendix?
+* What's the deal with including an Appendix?
 Do I include it as supplemental?

    You can include an Appendix, but the paper writing must be self-contained before the Acknowledgements.
+Attach it as supplemental.

--  What is the format for the camera-ready copy?
+*  What is the format for the camera-ready copy?

    The file must be in Portable Document Format (PDF) on US Letter paper (8.5 x 11 inches).
 We strongly recommend the use of ACL